thedevsaddam/govalidator/README.md

 * `not_in:foo,bar` The field under validation must have one value except foo,bar. e.g: `not_in:admin,manager,user` must not contain the values (admin or manager or user)
 * `email` The field under validation must have a valid email.
 * `float` The field under validation must have a valid float number.
-* `max:numeric` The field under validation must have a min length of characters for string, items length for slice/map, value for integer or float. e.g: `min:3` may contains characters minimum length of 3 like `"john", "jane", "jane321"` but not `"mr", "xy"`
+* `min:numeric` The field under validation must have a min length of characters for string, items length for slice/map, value for integer or float. e.g: `min:3` may contains characters minimum length of 3 like `"john", "jane", "jane321"` but not `"mr", "xy"`
 * `max:numeric` The field under validation must have a max length of characters for string, items length for slice/map, value for integer or float. e.g: `max:6` may contains characters maximum length of 6 like `"john doe", "jane doe"` but not `"john", "jane"`